Why we invest your donations with Levine Cancer Institute

 Current Sarcoma Projects

-Secondly, researchers at LCI are currently analyzing certain tissue samples in sarcoma patients across the Levine Cancer Institute network to identify unique biomarkers.
+Lastly, the foundation is funding the analysis certain tissue samples in sarcoma patients across the Levine Cancer Institute network to identify unique biomarkers.
 This genomic testing is critical to structuring future studies and clinical trials.
-It costs about $1,500 to generate a biomarker panel of each sarcoma patient’s tumor tissue sample.
+It costs several thousand dollars to generate a biomarker panel of each sarcoma patient’s tumor tissue sample.

 We will regularly update participants and donors on the progress we make towards executing these vital endeavors through our email communications and social media.
 For personal, one-on-one project updates, please feel free to contact us by phone or email.